nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

 The difference is that some values, such as initial congestion window or initial slow start threshold, are applicable only to a single instance, not to every instance we have.
 Usually, methods that requires an id and a value are meant to be called inside ConfigureProperties ().
-Please see the doxygen documentation for an exhaustive list of the tunable properties.
+Please see the Doxygen documentation for an exhaustive list of the tunable properties.

 .. code-block:: c++